A Compositional Operation Toolbox for Gradient-based Bi-Level Optimization

 # Define optimizers

-upper_opt = torch.optim.Adam(upper_model.parameters(), lr=0.01)
+upper_opt = torch.optim.Adam(upper_model.parameters(), lr=1e-3)

-lower_opt = torch.optim.SGD(lower_model.parameters(), lr=0.01)
+lower_opt = torch.optim.SGD(lower_model.parameters(), lr=1e-2)

-# Example dynamic and hyper-gradient methods Combination.
+# Example gradient mapping and numerical approximation opreation Combination.

-dynamic_method = ["NGD", "DI", "GDA"] # Dynamic Methods (Demo Only)
+gm_op = ["NGD", "DI", "GDA"] # Dynamic Methods (Demo Only)

-hyper_method = ["RGT","RAD"] # Hyper-Gradient Methods (Demo Only)
+na_op = ["RGT","RAD"] # Hyper-Gradient Methods (Demo Only)

 # Add methods and model details to the configuration